 How to Identify a Buying Climax

-These signs create a buying climax hypothesis.
+Together, these signs create a buying climax hypothesis.
 They do not confirm a reversal by themselves.
-The later response decides whether the event becomes a stronger exhaustion reading or only a high-volume continuation attempt.

 A buying climax is one event inside a possible late-stage advance.
 Distribution is a broader market process, while an upthrust or UTAD describes a later failure above a range or resistance area.
 A buying climax can appear before or inside distribution, but it should not be treated as the full distribution diagnosis.